This vibrant green kale and white bean pasta sauce with gnocchi is a quick, 15-minute plant-based dinner that is perfect for weeknights.

 Instructions

-- Heat 1/2 tbsp of olive oil in a large frypan over medium heat.
-Add the garlic and sauté for 1 minute until fragrant, then add the cooked gnocchi to the pan and stir to coat, about 30 seconds.
+- Heat 1/2 tablespoon of olive oil in a large skillet over medium heat.
+Add the garlic and sautรฉ for about 1 minute until fragrant.
+Add the cooked gnocchi and stir to coat, cooking for 30 seconds.

-- Add the sauce to the pan and reduce heat to low.
-Add about 1/4 cup of water (or more) to thin the sauce, then once heated through, taste and season with extra salt if desired.
-Serve immediately with crusty toasted sourdough bread.
-Garnish with optional lemon zest and red pepper flakes.
+- Pour the blended sauce into the skillet with the gnocchi and reduce the heat to low.
+Stir in about 1/4 cup of water (or more) to thin the sauce to your desired consistency.
+Heat through, then taste and adjust seasoning with extra salt if needed.